What is the purpose of UMD Seminar?

 What are the options for taking UMD Seminar?

-Students admitted for the spring term will sign up for a general UMD Seminar section during their first (spring) semester.
+Students admitted for the spring term will sign up for a general one-credit UMD Seminar section during their first (spring) semester.
 Students admitted for the fall term have a number of options for UMD Seminar.
 Talk with your advisors at Advisement & Registration to find out more.
-Brief descriptions of UMD Seminar options are listed below.
+Possibilities include one- and two-credit sections tailored to specific topics or special populations of students, such as students in certain undergraduate colleges or majors or students participating in learning communities through the residence halls.
+While the content of the course is the same as other sections, the examples and information is tailored to the unique topic or needs of the population of students enrolled in the course.

 Are you interested in becoming an UMD Seminar Teaching Assistant?
-The hiring process for UMD Seminar teaching assistants occurs in February or March of all academic years.
-If you are interested in being an UMD Seminar TA, contact the front desk (firstname.lastname@example.org), 42 Solon Campus Center, 218-726-6393.
+The hiring process for UMD Seminar teaching assistants occurs in February or March of all academic years after students complete the TA training course during early spring semester.
+If you are interested in being an UMD Seminar TA, contact the Office for Students in Transition front desk (firstname.lastname@example.org), 42 Solon Campus Center, 218-726-6393